 - “j9t”, as described above, offers you one additional free lifetime domain registration;

 - “j9tplus” offers even more webspace as well as $20 savings;

 - “everything” lets you save a bit of everything (worth $63 I think).

-The heavy use of referrer links and codes in this post can look a bit unusual, however it’s meant to benefit everyone involved.
+The heavy use of referrer links and codes in this post is a bit unusual, however it’s meant to benefit everyone here.
 I like testing and experimenting.

 I 100% agree.
 Although in addition to uptime, I’d have to say their overall data transfer speed could be way better.
 Sometimes my site takes 20+ seconds to load.

 On March 14, 2007, 16:13 CET, Bernhard said:

 Did I get it right?
 After one year using “Crazy Domain Insane!” you have about 220 GB of disk storage?

 And Rails support for this little money?
 Why are they so cheap???
 Why?